composer/composer/doc/04-schema.md

 explicitly require it as well, along with its sufficient stability flag.

 Example:

-"doctrine/doctrine-fixtures-bundle" requires "doctrine/data-fixtures":"dev-master" so inside the root-composer.json you need:
+Assuming `doctrine/doctrine-fixtures-bundle` requires `"doctrine/data-fixtures": "dev-master"`
+then inside the root composer.json you need to add the second line below to allow dev releases for the `doctrine/data-fixtures` package :

 ```json
 {
     "require": {